Pug Age to Human Years Chart (Age Chart Explained)

-Pug Dog Age Calculator to Human Years
+Pug Age to Human Years (Quick Answer)

-This calculator converts your Pug’s age into a realistic human-age equivalent by accounting for how quickly Pugs mature as puppies and how their aging slows as adults.
+This chart converts your Pug’s age into a realistic human-age equivalent by accounting for how quickly Pugs mature as puppies and how their aging slows as adults.
 Instead of relying on outdated myths, it reflects modern veterinary understanding of canine aging—particularly for small, brachycephalic breeds like Pugs.

 To understand how this calculator works, it helps to first see how Pug aging progresses across different life phases.
+If you’re new to the breed and want the full context behind Pug aging, temperament, and common traits, read our Pug dog breed guide.

 How Pug Age Is Calculated